Skip to main content

 "The company consistently proposed serious offers, with better pay, improved rest and more predictable schedules.
 The Teamsters have not shown any urgency or desire to reach a deal that is good for employees, the company and the economy," CN said.

-Business groups have also demanded the government step in by imposing binding arbitration and barring strikes and lockouts as the process plays out.
+Business groups have demanded that Ottawa step in by imposing binding arbitration and barring strikes and lockouts in the interim.

-Prime Minister Justin Trudeau called on both sides on Wednesday to work out a deal at the bargaining table.
+Prime Minister Justin Trudeau has called on both sides to work out a deal at the bargaining table.

-Shippers south of the border also rely on Canada's two main railways, whose tracks run to the Gulf of Mexico and, in CPKC's case, to several Mexican ports.
+U.S. railways have had to turn away Canada-bound shipments.
+American shippers also rely on Canada's two main railways, whose tracks run to the Gulf of Mexico and, in CPKC's case, to terminals in southern Mexico.

-Meanwhile, Canadian ports fear containers will pile up on the docks as cargo goes unmoved, causing congestion down the line and prompting some carriers to reroute to U.S. terminals.
+Meanwhile, Canadian ports fear containers will pile up on the docks as cargo goes unmoved, causing congestion and prompting some carriers to reroute to U.S. terminals.

 This report by The Canadian Press was first published Aug.
 22, 2024.